 \section{Introduction}

-Since the early days of quantum mechanics important questions about quantum system were in many cases related to the existence and behaviour of its bound states.
-These states corresponds to the square integrable eigenstates of the operator describing the quantum system.
-In this paper we consider Schr\"odinger operators of the form
+From the beginning of quantum mechanics, many important questions about a quantum system are related to the existence and behavior of its bound states.
+These states are given by the square integrable eigenvectors of the operator describing the quantum system.
+In this paper we consider two particle operators of the form

-where $-\Delta$ is a kinetic energy operator and $V$ denotes a potential depending on a parameter $\alpha$.
-We are interested in the case when the eigenvalue approaches the threshold of the essential spectrum.
-For such a case the eigenfunction can either exist or disappear for the critical coupling.
-The decision which case occurs is governed by the behaviour of the repulsive part of the potential at infinity.
-For a fast decaying potential, i.e. decaying faster then $\frac{3}{4}|x|^{-2}$ the bound state disappears \cite{GriGar07}.
-For long range slowly decaying potentials, e.g. Coulomb potential, the bound state persists even for the critical coupling \cite{GriGar07}.
-We present the method how to calculate the eigenfunction decay rate at the critical coupling.\\